December 12 – 13, 2019

 April 10, 2019

 Governing Machines: Defining and Enforcing

 The New Compliance Reality: From California to the EU to Global

 East Palo Alto, CA

 The 11th Annual Privacy Lecture: “Privacy Must Fall”

 The World According to Surveillance Capitalism

 March 14, 2019

 Professor Shoshana Zuboff, author of The Age of Surveillance Capitalism (forthcoming 2018), joined the Harvard Business School faculty in 1981.
-One of the first tenured women at the school, she was the Charles Edward Wilson Professor of Business Administration.
 Her career has been devoted to the study of the rise of the digital, its individual, organizational, and social consequences, and its relationship to the history and future of capitalism.

 San Francisco, CA